2012maymadness/2012maymadness/README.md

 #
 > Hiya.
 I'm Candie.
 I'm hyperactive sometimes, if not most the time.
 Sometimes not.
 Please bear with me. >.<
 > Status meanings for reference: ⛔ > Dry/slow responses.
-Probably in a sour mood, interact at your own risk.　|| 🌙 > Normal responses.
+Probably in a sour mood, interact with caution.　|| 🌙 > Normal responses.
 By that - i mean i'm gonna be loud as ####.

 > Neutral about most ships, just do not force ships onto me.
+Same with headcanons.
+(Directed towards the 'chance is in debt' stuff.)

-> My patreon has more info.
+> My patreon has more info if you'd like to know more about me.!
 Make sure you check the date updated - as i don't update it *that* frequently... whoops?

-> IWC in my pony names usually mean caution rather than care.
-"Why'?
-I don't need to tell you.
+> I neglect using tone tags most of the time, unless i feel like it is needed.
+Yes, my grammar is PRETTY bad *especially* during interactions at docks, so you don't need to tell me twice.
+Sorry in advance.

 ### 𖥔 　　　　　　　【 [PATREON](https://www.patreon.com/c/supportingconstellation/about) 】　—　【 [ATABOOK](https://thatonedockdweller.atabook.org/) 】